ricky8k/Grapejuice-on-Arch/README.md

 - [Credits](https://github.com/ricky8k/Grapejuice-on-Arch#Credits)

 ## Config
-**Working as of 3/30/22.** Tested under a virtual machine, which shouldn't affect the guide (hopefully). *You'll have better performance using Grapejuice on bare metal instead.*
+**Working as of 3/31/22.** Tested reproducible under a virtual machine, which shouldn't affect the guide (hopefully). *You'll have better performance using Grapejuice on bare metal instead.*

 Using [Manjaro KDE Plasma 21.2.5](https://manjaro.org/downloads/official/kde/) *yet*.
 I will likely redo under SteamOS when the time comes.